 I’ve been looking forward to Valentine’s Day cookie making because I had so much fun with all of the baking we did over the holidays.
 While I don’t really need any specific reason to make these buttery, sweet keto treats, I feel a little better feeling like I have an “excuse.”
-Besides, is it even Valentine’s Day without keto sugar cookies?
+Besides, is it even Valentine’s Day without frosted keto almond flour cookies?
 I don’t think so!

 Feel free to decorate these cookies as outlined in the recipe, or leave them plain.
 When eating them plain, you can dip them in your favorite coffee, tea or milk.
 YUM!

-What is Needed to Make Keto Sugar Cookies?
+What is Needed to Make Keto Almond Flour Cookies?

 These cookies are pretty simple to make and you really don’t need too much stuff in order to do so.
-As long as you have the following things on hand, you can make these deliciously soft keto sugar cookies.
+As long as you have the following things on hand, you can make these deliciously soft keto almond flour cookies.

 - Ingredients (listed below in the recipe)